Skip to content

 Without match_domains

-When no match_domains is set in config.yml, a route with short alias app can be accessed at:
+If match_domains is not set in config.yml, below will match route with short alias app:

 • app.anydomain.com